 If you do decide you are going to need to take extra luggage, pre-book it in online in advance.
-All airlines have different regulations but Ryanair, for example, charge up to £40 to check a 20kg bag in during the peak season if you book online – whereas waiting until you got to the airport would set you back up to £60.
+All airlines have different regulations so make sure you look at the fine print in their baggage policies.

 Nothing will snap you out of your post-holiday high like coming home to discover you’ve been broken into.
 Double and triple check doors and windows and make sure you cancel any milk or grocery deliveries.
 Ask a family member or a trusted neighbour to regularly check on the house and remove any mail from behind your front door.
 It may also be worth considering investing in light timers.

 Remember that if you were to suffer a break-in while you were on holiday and you had not secured your home properly, your insurance could be deemed invalid – so taking the time to do this really is important.

 Both before you set off and while you are driving, listen to the radio for traffic alerts.
 Make sure you have planned your route and allow extra time in case of disruption.

 If you are planning on parking your car at the airport, make sure you book in advance to get the best price.

 Even with a Brexit deal, the future of the European Health Insurance Card (EHIC) is still uncertain.
 That said, you are still entitled to its benefits during the transition period (until December 31, 2020).

 Make sure you have an in-date EHIC will ensure that if you were to get ill while you were away, you would be entitled to either free or subsidised health care.